Skip to main content

 Evaluator lengthCheck = new ResponseLengthEvaluator("Length Check", 50, 200);

-For very simple checks, you can also implement the Evaluator interface directly.
+For very simple checks, implement the Evaluator interface directly.

-Most applications need to pass multiple quality checks.
-You can use several evaluators together:
+Most applications need to pass several quality checks.
+Put the evaluators in a list and run them together.

 List<Evaluator> evaluators = List.of(